 Our most significant clinical trial expenditures are to CROs.
 The contracts with CROs generally are cancellable, with notice, at our option and do not have any cancellation penalties.
+In addition, should the FDA accept our NDA filing, we would owe Mallinckrodt a \$1.5 million milestone payment associated with the acquisition of our technology.

-Our long-term debt obligation consists of amounts we are obligated to repay under our loan and security agreement with Square 1, of which we have drawn the full amount of \$4.5 million as of December 31, 2014.
+Our long-term debt obligation consists of amounts we are obligated to repay under our loan and security agreement with Square 1, of which we drew down the entire \$4.5 million line as of December 31, 2014.
 We began making interest-only payments in January 2015.
-In December 2015, we will begin making the first of 24 monthly principal and interest payments, such that the loan balance will be fully repaid in November 2017.
+In December 2016, we will begin making the first of 24 monthly principal and interest payments, such that the loan balance will be fully repaid in November 2018.